 Cranberries have a tangy, tarty taste, which not many like.
 They can be eaten raw after you have thoroughly washed them in warm water to get rid off any dirt or chemicals on the skin.

-If you don’t like them raw, you can cook them along with lemon, orange, and sugar to make a crude, basic sauce.
+If you don’t like them raw, you can cook them along with lemon, orange, and sugar or some honey to make a crude, basic sauce.

 How many cranberries can one eat per day?